tedtaozhang/US-visa-appointment-notifier/README.md

 ## How it works

+* Prepare a main account (the account you wish to make an appointment) and some check accounts (mainly used to check available times).
 * Logs you into the portal
 * checks for schedules by day
-* If there's a date before your initial appointment, it notifies you via email
+* If there's a date before your initial appointment, it notifies you via email and phone texts (if you have a Twilio account).
 * If no dates found, the process waits for set amount of seconds to cool down before restarting and will stop when it reaches the set max retries.

-> see `config.js` or `.env.example` for values you can configure
+> see `.env` for values you can configure

 ## Configuration

-copy the example configuration file exampe in `.env.example`, rename the copied version to `.env` and replace the values.
+Modify `.env` and replace the values.

 ### MailGun config values